1. How much space is available to me on the Datastore via DataSync?

 1. I have added DataStore as external storage but when a file is changed on DataStore, the local desktop client does not update.

-- Any subsequent modification of files or additional files/folders added on the Datastore are NOT synced by the local desktop client (even on the root folder level).
+- However, any subsequent modification or addition of files/folders performed on the DataStore end are NOT synced by the local desktop client.

-- Files are synced successfully to the local desktop client after logging to the web interface "https://datasync.ed.ac.uk" and you open/browse to the folder added from datastore.
+- Modifications and additions performed on the DataStrore end are synced successfully to the local desktop client either after logging to the web interface "https://datasync.ed.ac.uk" and browsing to the DataStore folder or when a modification is made on the local desktop client end again.

 2. What do the different statuses of my ownCloud desktop client mean?